RationAI/xopat/modules/webgl/README.md

 - `options.uniqueId` - unique identifier, **must be defined if multiple WebGLModules are running** (note: can be left out for one of them), can contain only `[A-Za-z0-9_]*` (can be empty, only numbers and letters with no diacritics or `_`)

-Constructor of `OpenSeadragonToGLBridge` furthermore expects `useEvaluator()` function callback predicate that handles the decision whether this module is going to be used on the given OSD TileSource post-processing.
+Constructor of `OpenSeadragon.BridgeGL` furthermore expects `useEvaluator()` function callback predicate that handles the decision whether this module is going to be used on the given OSD TileSource post-processing.

 ### Setting up the visualisation